Appearance

 Same Aliased Name for Mail and Web Server

-• To obtain the canonical name for the other server, the DNS client would query for an CNAME record.
+- To obtain the canonical name for the other server, the DNS client would query for an

-• To obtain the canonical name for the mail server, a DNS client would query for an MX record
+record. - To obtain the canonical name for the mail server, a DNS client would query for an

-• A Type NS record for the domain that includes the hostname
+record for the domain that includes the hostname - A Type

 DNS messages